fastly/WordPress-Plugin/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Added fix for including only always purged keys if existing

 = 1.2.4 =
 * Added fix for not yet existing pages not being purged (404 pages key issue)
 * Added admin entry for always purged keys